NorthernBUG/northernbug.github.io/contact.md

 ---

 ## Website Updates
-We encourage community participation in the administration of NorthernBUG so please feel free to submit pull requests to add yourself to the members page, make a post, add your meeting etc.
+Genomics Africa invites members of the community to take part in its management.
+You are welcome to contribute by submitting pull requests to include your name on the members' page, create a post, or add details of your meeting, among other things.

 More information can be found [here](/readme) and on github.

 Fork this repository to get started: https://github.com/NorthernBUG/northernbug.github.io.git

-If you have any questions please email [Matthew Parker - matthew.parker@sheffield.ac.uk](mailto:matthew.parker@sheffield.ac.uk)
+If you have any questions please email [Umar Ahmad - umarahmad@basug.edu.ng](mailto:umarahmad@basug.edu.ng)